brandonc/kiota-multipart-repro/README.md

 # Kiota Multipart Example

-A minimal repro meant to illustrate how to create a multipart request in go, although it doesn't work
+A minimal example of how to create a multipart request in go using kiota.

 ## Usage: